Toucaan/toucaan.docs/blog/2023-04-01-using-git-submodules-as-package-manager/index.md

 master	https://github.com/Toucaan/toucaan (push)
 ```

-Setting the origin this way ensures that all the downstream work done inside of the Toucaan submodule for the `MyProject` app gets saved privately with full history attached and it is also _not_ pushed out in the open or into the maintainer's repository accidentally (which would of course would get rejected).
+Developing and maintaining submodules this way offers great freedom in managing the direction of downstream work inside of any submodule, along with access to full history of mainstream FOSS community which may or may not always be aligned with your goals.
+It also helps keep the footprint of your overall project small and modular with the full power of `git` to jump to any place on the timeline created by your team or outsiders for each submodule separately.

 ### Recursive Git Config